dkchoi0308/tensor-house/resources/papers.md

-# Imortant Publications in Modern Operations Research
+# Imortant Publications in Enterprise Data Science / ML / AI
-What follows is a manually curated list of papers in modern operations research that are worth reading.
+What follows is a manually curated list of papers in modern data science and operations research that are worth reading.
 * We mainly focus on industrial reports, papers, and case studies, not purely theoretical works.
 Many entries are explitly tagged with **\[CompanyYear\]** prefix to provide a clearer picture of industrial adoption or affiliation.
 * Theoretical Foundations section focuses on papers that are most relevant in the context of operations research.
 There is no goal to create a comprehensive list of deep learning or reinforcement learning papers in general.